sdybut/Programming-Assignment-5/README.md

 **Conclusion**

-To conclude, I focused on understanding how MATLAB handles different transpose operations.
-I began by testing a real matrix using transpose(A), A', and A.' to see if there was any difference.
-Since all entries were real, I observed that the results were identical.
-I then tested a complex matrix to explore deeper, and that’s when I realized A' performs a conjugate transpose, it flips rows and columns but also changes the signs of the imaginary parts, while transpose(A) and A.' only perform a pure transpose.
-This step-by-step process helped me understand how MATLAB distinguishes between real and complex matrices, and why using the correct operator matters when working with complex numbers in engineering and mathematical computations.
+To conclude, I started by creating a simple real matrix and used the three transpose operations: transpose(A), A', and A.'.
+At first, I thought they all did the same thing since they all switch rows and columns but still the same, but when I tried using a complex matrix, I saw the difference.
+The A' command not only transposes the matrix but also changes the signs of the values, while transpose(A) and A.' only flip the rows and columns without changing any signs.
+I tested each command step by step to compare the results, and this helped me understand what is the difference between them.
+From this, I learned that A' is used when dealing with complex conjugates, while transpose(A) and A.' are for regular transposing, especially when working only with real numbers.

-### Problem 2
+## Problem 2
-Solve the given linear equations simultaneously using two methods: (1) inverse method and (2) Cramer’s Rule.
+Solve the given linear equations simultaneously using two methods: (1) inverse method and (2) Cramer’s Rule. </br>
 <img width="347" height="148" alt="image" src="https://github.com/user-attachments/assets/0b24eb9f-6184-4f6f-a0d9-3e832a78a22d" />